-Mr. Spalding moved to amend section thirty (30) by inserting after the word "class" where it last appears in the sixth line, the words: "In the senate first elected under this Constitution."
-Which motion was lost.
-Mr. Spalding moved to
+Mr. Johnson moved to amend section thirty (30) by inserting after the word "class" where it last appears in the sixth line, the words: "In the senate first elected under this Constitution."

 Mr. Spalding moved to amend section thirty (30) by inserting after the word "class" where it last appears in the sixth line, the words "elected in 1890."